allthingslinux/tux/README.md

     ```bash
     cp config/settings.json.example config/settings.json
     ```
-8. Run the sync command in the server to sync the slash command tree.
+8. Run the bot
+    ```bash
+    poetry run python tux/main.py
     ```
+9. Run the sync command in the server to sync the slash command tree.
+   ```
    {prefix}dev sync <server id>
    ```
-9. Review all useful CLI commands by visiting the [useful CLI commands](docs/CLI.md) file.

 ## License
 This project is licensed under the terms of the The GNU General Public License v3.0.
 See the [LICENSE](LICENSE.md) file for details.